 Stagehand – F/M.

-Performance Royalties for AMATEUR and EDUCATIONAL Groups begin at $90.00 performance for theaters under 150 seats, and rise depending on ticket prices and theater particulars.
-Please fill out an application for your personalized quote.
+Performance Royalties for AMATEUR and EDUCATIONAL Groups, please fill out an application for your personalized quote.

 Performance Royalties for PROFESSIONAL Theaters will be quoted as a box office percentage, with a minimum guarantee based on ticket prices and theater particulars.
 Please fill out an application for your personalized quote.

-An Authorized Materials/Rehearsal Package must be purchased from Stage Rights as a part of your licensing agreement (see Materials).
+Authorized Materials must be purchased from Stage Rights as a part of your licensing agreement (see Materials).

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.

-An Authorized Materials/Rehearsal Package must be purchased from Stage Rights as a part of your licensing agreement.
-Your materials will be sent to you two months prior to your opening date, unless other arrangements have been made in advance with your Stage Rights Licensing Representative.
+Authorized Materials must be purchased from Stage Rights as a part of your licensing agreement.
+Your materials will be sent to you digitally by your Licensing Representative.

-The Authorized Materials/Rehearsal Package for Secrets of Wildest Neverland consists of:
+The Authorized Materials/Production Package for Secrets of Wildest Neverland are all fulfilled digitally and consist of:

 by Jon Jory